Earture/YKiss/README.md

 ## GUIDE

 ### STEP 1 : burn the MIDI firmware for Arduino Uno
-  we use the great project <href="https://github.com/kuwatay/mocolufa">mocoLUFA</a> to make Arduino UNO behive as a USB MIDI Driver
+  we use the great project <a href="https://github.com/kuwatay/mocolufa">mocoLUFA</a> to make Arduino UNO behive as a USB MIDI Driver

+### STEP 2 : using the Arduino IDE to update program
+  just burning the YKiss.ino to Arduino Uno

+### STEP 3 : connect the 20PIN to Arduino
+  from the